Azure/iot-edge-opc-proxy/bld/readme.md

 The Proxy module was tested on Ubuntu 16.04 and Alpine Linux 3.5, but can be built on a variety of Linux flavors.
 Check out the [Dockerfile folder](/docker) to find examples on how to set up your specific distribution.
 If you do not find yours in the folder, consider contributing a Dockerfile for your distribution to this project.

-To build the dotnet samples and API, follow the instructions [here](https://www.microsoft.com/net/core#linuxubuntu) to install .net Core.
 Run ```bash <repo-root>/bld/build.sh```.
 After a successful build, all proxy binaries can be found under the /build/cmake/bin folder.

 ### Install (Optional)